Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 The conspiracy of fear and web of deceit surrounding this story was inconceivable – yet true.
 Jeanette MacDonald and Nelson Eddy had been dead for years but the cover-up continued – and woe to anyone who dared to seek the truth!

 I should add that every author who attempted to write a comprehensive biography of either Jeanette MacDonald or Nelson Eddy in those years was immediately threatened with a lawsuit by their surviving spouses – even with the proposed manuscript sight unseen.
 The first unfortunate author was Fredda Dudley Balling, with whom Jeanette had collaborated on her unpublished autobiography in 1960.
-Balling, not willing to have all her hard work go to waste, turned the unfinished autobiography into a biography – and was promptly stopped from publishing it by Gene Raymond.
+Balling, not willing to have all her hard work go to waste, turned the unfinished autobiography into a third-person biography – and was promptly stopped from publishing it by Gene Raymond.
 (I reproduced and quoted Balling’s bitter letters about the situation in the introduction to Jeanette’s autobiography, which was finally published in its manuscript form in 2004.)